It’s What He Doesn’t Say

 Craig sees Jesus’ subtracting from the Torah as evidence for his divinity (page 211).
 Jesus “adjusts” Deut 24:1-4 on divorce.
 Where does the Torah cite any such criterion?
 The Messiah will lead Jews back to Torah observance, not overhaul it.
 Study the character outlined on that link.
 He is as different from Jesus as a Jedi Knight!

 Craig acknowledges that Jesus didn’t reestablish David’s throne, but since he performed miracles cited “in one of the Dead Sea Scrolls from the Jewish sect that lived at Qumran at the time of Jesus” we’re good to go (page 199).
-I’m confused.
-The Messiah has to be anointed the King of Israel, rebuild the temple, gather all Jews back to Israel, and usher in world peace and universal recognition of God.
+To the contrary, the Messiah has to be anointed the King of Israel, rebuild the temple, gather all Jews back to Israel, and usher in world peace and universal recognition of G-d.
 If he doesn’t, he’s not the Messiah.
 Case closed.
 What other standard are you using and where does it come from?

 Here a man is struggling with “what to make of the Old Testament.”
 Craig assures him thus: “What about the Levitical laws and penalties you mention?
 Here a couple of things should be kept in mind.
 First, these regulations are not intended to be optimal.
 They are provisional and temporary, suited to Israel’s circumstances at that time.”